Sci-Fi Films of the 1930s

 At least three films involving the new technology of television appeared.
 It is usually just an excuse for the action.

-Several films had to do with ray weapons of various kinds, from ones that disintegrated people, to ones that stopped aircraft engines.
+Several films had to do with ray weapons of various kinds — ones that disintegrated people, ones that stopped aircraft engines, ones that made people into deadly monsters.

 Robots, invariably as tin-man monsters, made multiple appearances, both in feature films and serial films.
 I list the most serious offering here.

-World disasters of various sorts, by disease, by comet, by earthquake, were well represented.
+World disasters — by comet and meteors, by earthquake, by plague — were well represented.

 Several films featured the re-animation of corpses, or raising from the dead… which is certainly more of a stretch.
 Some are simple re-imaginings of the Frankenstein story; others use re-animation as an excuse for the action.
 The best is of course the 1931 film Frankenstein.